 35 frugal habits to help you save money

 - 35 fun activities to do on a No spend a month

 - Cashback sites and apps to save money and get cashback.

-How the world economy is getting effected?
+How is the world economy getting affected?

 This is what I read in other publications.
 This post is for information purpose only.